bluesillybeard/Pinc2/contributing.md

 - Submit the PR through Github, or in private if that is desired.
 - We'll go over your changes, and submit any requests or advice.
 We don't do nitpicks, those can be fixed later.
 - We will also run your PR through the testing suite - which for now is just manually running every example in an appropriate environment.
 Eventually, we will have a proper CI system set up.
+    - We test with `-fsanitize=undefined,address`, and for all supported platforms (see support.md)

 ## Merge requirements